NEONScience/NEON-Data-Skills/tutorials/Other/GEE/gee-2023/1d_aop_gee_viz_functions.md

 };
 ```

-To call the function for a full image collection, you can use a <a href="https://developers.google.com/earth-engine/guides/getstarted#mapping-what-to-do-instead-of-a-for-loop" target="_blank"> map </a> to apply the function to all items in a collection.
-This is shown in the script below.
+To call the function for a full image collection, you can use a <a href="https://developers.google.com/earth-engine/guides/getstarted#mapping-what-to-do-instead-of-a-for-loop" target="_blank">map</a> to apply the function to all items in a collection.
+This is outlined in the code chunk below.

 ```javascript
 // Map the function over the collection.